 An enterocutaneous fistula (ECF) is an abnormal connection that develops between the intestinal tract or stomach and the skin.
 As a result, contents of the stomach or intestines leak through to the skin.

 Most ECFs occur after bowel surgery.
-Other causes include infection, perforated peptic ulcer, inflammatory bowel disease, Crohn's disease or ulcerative colitis.
+Other causes include infection, perforated peptic ulcer and inflammatory bowel diseases such as Crohn's disease or ulcerative colitis.
 An ECF may also develop from an abdominal injury or trauma, such as a stabbing or gunshot.